(Courtesy of Les Adams)

 Above left is a blurb from the pressbook for the Range Busters' LAND OF HUNTED MEN (Monogram, 1943), and mentions that John King and Dave Sharpe had departed for World War II duty ... and Dennis Moore had joined the series and Ray Corrigan was returning.

 Ye Old Corral webmaster has received several e-mails asking about B westerns which had a 'war theme' as the main ingredient or plotline.
-Les Adams was kind enough to provide a starting point with a variety of western titles that you'll find below.
+Les Adams was kind enough to provide a starting point with a variety of western titles.
+And over the years, I've added a few more titles that tended to fit the 'war theme' category.

 While there's no hard 'n' fast rules for this listing, there are a few basic guidelines:

-Les was not aware of any sound-era westerns that dealt with World War I as the theme with the exception of several 1930s entries with Bob Steele, Buck Jones et al, that started with the hero returning from World War I service to find that things hadn't gone well on the range during their absence ... such as Steele's step-dad selling his horse, etc. Les also notes that western writers - obviously inspired by Warners CONFESSIONS OF A NAZI SPY - penned several sword-rattling pre-Pearl Harbor entries and those films are included below.
+Les was not aware of any sound-era westerns that dealt with World War I as the basic theme with the exception of several 1930s entries with Bob Steele and Buck Jones which started with the hero returning from World War I service to find that things hadn't gone well on the range during their absence ... such as Steele's step-dad selling his horse, etc. Les also notes that western writers - obviously inspired by Warners CONFESSIONS OF A NAZI SPY - penned several sword-rattling pre-Pearl Harbor entries and those films are included below.

 MEN WITHOUT LAW (Columbia, 1930)